-#SBATCH --output=tsscds_parallel-%j.log

-#SBATCH --time=04:00:00

-#SBATCH -c 1 --mem-per-cpu=2048

-#SBATCH -n 8
+#SBATCH --output=tsscds_parallel-%j.log #SBATCH --time=04:00:00 #SBATCH -c 1 --mem-per-cpu=2048 #SBATCH -n 8 d) Analyzing the dynamics results

 These values can be changed when you submit the job with options.

 CAVEAT: if you use Slurm Workload Manage for the tsscds_parallel.sh script, you will have to wait until all tasks are completed before going on.